wasjabloch/relMT/docs/how-to/setup.md

 # Seismic phase type to consider ('P' or 'S')
 phase:

-# Event names corresponding to the first dimension of the waveform array.
+# Event numbers corresponding to the first dimension of the waveform array.
 events_:
 ```

 The `events_` parameter is a list of integer numbers.
-The position of the number
+The position in the list
-in the list corresponds to the position of the waveform along the first
+corresponds to the position of the waveform along the first dimentsion of the
-dimentsion of the [waveform array](#waveform-file), while the value corresponds
+[waveform array](#waveform-file), while the value corresponds to the event
-to the event name (first row) in the [event file](#event-file).
+number (first row) in the [event file](#event-file).

 Default parameters that are equal for multiple stations and phases may be
 declared only once in `default-hdr.yaml`.
 Any values found in a specific